Ancient furniture: Household furniture

 It was uncommon for most houses to have a lot of furniture as most furniture was reserved for the wealthy.
 The majority of furniture in Sumeria was made of wicker wood.
 Storage chests were common, and were typically made from reed or wood.
 Some were elaborately carved.
 Stools, tables, and reed mats were also common.
 People would use baskets made of reed, wicker wood, or straw; and bins made of sun-dried clay, palmwood, or reeds for storage.
 Sumerians would have household vessels made of clay, stone copper, and bronze.
 Braziers burning animal dung were used to heat homes.
 People would light their houses by placing a wick made of reed or wool in sesame seed oil then lighting it.
 Statues would sometimes be kept inside houses to ward off evil spirits.
 In Mesopotamian art, some gods were depicted as sitting on stools, which may represent temples or the gods' seat on Earth.
 In ancient Sumeria, doors would be made out of wood or red ox-hide.
 A variety of furniture dedicated to relaxing existed in ancient Mesopotamia.
 Some ancient art depicts people lounging on sofas.
 The legs of the sofas had iron panels that depicted women and lions.
 In Mesopotamia bathrooms would have had bathtubs, stools, jars, mirrors, and large water pitchers occasionally with a pottery dipper.
 Rich Sumerians would have toilets and proper drainage systems.

 Archaeology

 Because of the perishable materials common throughout Sumerian furniture, archaeological evidence for Mesopotamian furniture is limited.
 The few sources we have consists of artifacts the Assyrians gained from their conquests.
-From the Assyrian records we learn that Mesopotamian furniture was similar to Egyptian furniture, though it was heavier and had more curves then Egyptian furniture.
+From the Assyrian records we learn that Mesopotamian furniture was similar to Egyptian furniture, though it was heavier and had more curves than Egyptian furniture.
 Another source for Sumerian furniture were depictions from the city of Ur.